Xanthelasma of the Eyelids: Definitive Treatments and Management

 Comparison of techniques and indications

-The choice between laser and excision depends on several factors that your surgeon will evaluate during the consultation.
+The choice between laser and excision depends on several factors that your oculoplastic surgeon will evaluate during the consultation.
 CO2 laser is better suited for flat, small lesions with a shorter recovery time.
 Surgical excision is preferable for large or longstanding xanthelasmas where the deposits are deeper.

 In both cases, results are generally permanent, but it is important to understand that new xanthelasmas may appear on other areas of the eyelids.
 The overall cost varies depending on the technique chosen and the clinic, but you can expect to pay between three hundred and eight hundred euros per laser session, and double that for complete surgical excision.